IshNjie/AWS-Projects/ETL-Glue/README.md

 A crawler connects to a data store and determines the schema for the data.
 Following this, the meta data will be saved to a data catalog which will articulate the schema of the data.
 This can be used in Glue to transform the data and load to another data store.

-In this project, we will build upon the Watch Scrape project and transform the data in our S3 bucket and load to an output S3 bucket
+In this project, we will build upon the Watch Scrape project and transform the data in our S3 bucket and load to an output S3 bucket.
+Find the file here: [Lambda Function](../Watch-Scrape/lambda_function.py)

 #